Lung stem cells in health, repair and disease

 Most research on lung stem cells has been carried out in mice, however studies are beginning to examine how previous results relate to human lung cells.

 Studying how human lung cells function is very difficult in the laboratory because these cells form complex structures and tissues that are not yet possible to artificially replicate in the laboratory.
+However, recent advances in organoid culture conditions have now been applied to the lung and are allowing some of the behaviours of human lung stem cells to be investigated.

 Our lungs work hard.
 In an average lifetime, human lungs take 20-40 million breaths and experience a daily airflow of between 7000 and 10,000 litres.
 Mammalian lungs are made up of two distinct regions: